redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/network-infra/3.2-creating-hosts-and-groups/README.md

       # FQDN from service
       ansible_host: cisco-8000v-ssh.team1.svc.cluster.local
 ```

+> Note:
+>
+> Team 1 used as an example here - replace with your team's information.

 With hosts defined under the `controller_hosts` variable, the Ansible collections outlined earlier will handle the creation of the hosts.